 The Great Start Shiawassee Preschool Investment Foundations' Scholarship Program is designed to assist low to moderate income families in Shiawassee County with tuition expenses associated with preschool.
 A high quality preschool experience can better prepare children for success when they enter school.
 At a high quality preschool, children acquire skills for social, emotional, physical, and cognitive language development.
-Since the inception of the scholarship program in 2004, 511 children have been given an opportunity to attend pre-school and get a great start to education and life!
-In 2020-2021, 19 children were awarded preschool tuition scholarships.
+Since the inception of the scholarship program in 2004, 542 children have been given an opportunity to attend pre-school and get a great start to education and life!
+In 2021-2022, 32 children were awarded preschool tuition scholarships.
 The Great Start Shiawassee Preschool Investment Foundations' Scholarship Program is designed to assist low to moderate income families in Shiawassee County with tuition expenses associated with preschool.
 A high quality preschool experience can better prepare children for success when they enter school.
-A high quality preschool, children acquire skills for their social, emotional, physical, and cognitive preschool, children acquire skills for their social, emotional, physical, and cognitive language development.
+At a high quality preschool, children acquire skills for their social, emotional, physical, and cognitive language development.
 The Great Start Shiawassee Preschool Investment Foundation is funded by grants from United Way, the Cook Family Foundation, and the Kiwanis Club of Owosso.